 In the safety of the cabin, Jonah reflected on his classroom experiences.
 He was impressed that the children could understand everything so well.
 They’d learned his language fast.
 And sometimes there might be a moment when the students comprehended things far greater than anything he taught them.
 Those were the moments he wished would happen every day.

 He looked out the window at the mountain-river-valley, and beyond that, what?
 A town, perhaps?
 He wondered if they still existed.
 Years had passed and Jonah was growing older.
 He worked at a table, shelling nuts.
 He picked up a nut, cracked the edge on a stone, and pried the nut open.
 The meat fell out onto the table.
 The nuts came from a grove he’d discovered on the other side of the mountain.

 As he looked out at the horizon, he came to realize what he must do.
 He would teach the children to question things.
 After all, questions made for the best education.
 And with questions, they might come to understand that he didn’t belong there.
-He wanted to go home.
+He wanted to go home, but he didn’t know the way.
 He wanted to see his sister again.

 “Whoa!”
 Jonah said, but the warning failed to register in the Cloudbuyer’s head.

 Jonah missed his family.
 He refused to work for the Cloudbuyers anymore, not unless they met his demands.
 He was growing tired and wanted to go back to the city.
 He needed to visit his sister and let her know he was still alive.